Signs Your AC Tune Up is Due: Keep your AC in Top-Notch Condition

-Air conditioners leakages are usually due to a clogged drain pipe or leak in the refrigerant.
-Refrigerants are responsible for cool air to generate and they may cause condensation as they work, however the liquids should not accumulate or leak into your home.
+Air conditioner leakages are usually due to a clogged drainpipe or leak in the refrigerant.
+Refrigerants are responsible for cool air to generate and they may cause condensation as they work, however, the liquids should not accumulate or leak into your home.
 If you notice leaks around your air conditioning unit, it means that your refrigerant is not performing exactly as it should.

-Timely air conditioner tune ups, such as right before the start of season can prevent a leak in time!
+Timely air conditioner tune-ups, such as right before the start of the season can prevent a leak in time!
 Leaks need to be taken seriously as they can not only cause serious harm to your AC but also to your home.

 With all these signs, what precautionary measures can you take without asking a professional for help?
 Some of the steps are listed below.

 While a thorough and detailed tune-up by a professional is recommended in case of a serious problem or thorough clean up at least once a year, you can perform small, regular AC tune-ups on your own!
 This can save costs and keep your AC’s maintenance on point.

 Here are some of the steps which are essential:

 1. Change AC’s Air Filters on Your Own